facebook/react-native-website/docs/fabric-native-components.md

 This specification is composed of three main parts, exluding the imports:

 - The `WebViewScriptLoadedEvent` is a supporting data type for the data the event needs to pass from native to JavaScript.
-- The `NativeProps` which is a definitions of the props that we can set on the component.
+- The `NativeProps` which is a definition of the props that we can set on the component.
-- The `codegenNativeComponent` statement that allows to codegenerate the code for the custom component and that defines a name for the component used to match the native implementations.
+- The `codegenNativeComponent` statement that allows us to codegenerate the code for the custom component and that defines a name for the component used to match the native implementations.

 As with Native Modules, you can have multiple specification files in the `specs/` directory.
-For more information about the types you can use, and the platform types these map to see the [appendix](appendix.md#codegen-typings).
+For more information about the types you can use, and the platform types these map to, see the [appendix](appendix.md#codegen-typings).

 ## 2. Configure Codegen to run